-- 20. Write "Let x = ...," not "Let ... = x."
-When you have an existing expression, say a^2 , and you want to give it a new, simpler name like b, you should write "Let $b = a^2$," which means, "Let the new symbol b mean a^2 ."
-This convention makes it clear to the reader that b is the brand-new symbol and a^2 is the old expression he/she already understands. - If you were to write it backwards, saying "Let $a^2 = b$," then your startled reader would ask, "What if $a^2 \neq b$?" - 21.
-Make your counterexamples concrete and specific.
+If you were to write it backwards, saying "Let $a^2 = b$," then your startled reader would ask, "What if $a^2 \neq b$?"

+- 20. Make your counterexamples concrete and specific.
 Proofs need to be entirely general, but counterexamples should be absolutely concrete.
 When you provide an example or counterexample, make it as specific as possible.
 For a set, for example, you must name its elements, and for a function you must give its rule.
-Do not say things like " θ could be one-to-one but not onto"; instead, provide an actual function θ that is one-to-one but not onto. - 22.
+Do not say things like " θ could be one-to-one but not onto"; instead, provide an actual function θ that is one-to-one but not onto. - 21.
 Don't include examples in proofs.
 Including an example very rarely adds anything to your proof.
 If your logic is sound, then it doesn't need an example to back it up.
-If your logic is bad, a dozen examples won't help it (see rule 19).
-There are only two valid reasons to include an example in a proof: if it is a counterexample disproving something, or if you are performing complicated manipulations in a general setting and the example is just to help the reader understand what you are saying. - 23.
+If your logic is bad, a dozen examples won't help it (see rule 18).
+There are only two valid reasons to include an example in a proof: if it is a counterexample disproving something, or if you are performing complicated manipulations in a general setting and the example is just to help the reader understand what you are saying. - 22.
 Use scratch paper.
 Finding your proof will be a long, potentially messy process, full of false starts and dead ends.
 Do all that on scratch paper until you find a real proof, and only then break out your clean paper to write your final proof carefully.
+Do not hand in your scratch work!

 Only sentences that actually contribute to your proof should be part of the proof.
 Do not just perform a "brain dump," throwing everything you know onto the paper before showing the logical steps that prove the conclusion.
 That is what scratch paper is for.